Skip to main content

 What do you need to do?

-• Decide which of the panels best suits the needs of your patient or family according to the key features.
-For testing information in the context of prenatal presentations, see Fetus with raised nuchal translucency.
-For postnatal presentations, consider the following tests.
+• Decide which of the panels best suit the needs of your patient or family according to the key features.
+Consider the following:

-• R453 Monogenic short stature: This should be considered if a patient’s height is more than three standard deviations (3SD) below the mean at the age of at least two years in the absence of microcephaly, with a normal short-stature screen.
-Testing may also be considered where a patient’s height is 2SD to 3SD below the mean at the age of at least two years in the absence of microcephaly, though the child’s height should be 3SD below the mid-parental-height centile and testing should be discussed at a specialist MDT.
+• R453 Monogenic short stature: This should be considered if a patient’s height is more than three standard deviations (3SD) below the mean at the age of at least two years, in the absence of microcephaly and with a normal short-stature screen.
+Testing may also be considered where a patient’s height is 2SD to 3SD below the mean at the age of at least two years in the absence of microcephaly, though the child’s height should be 3SD below the mid-parental-height centile and testing should be discussed at a specialist multidisciplinary team meeting.

 • R452 Silver-Russell syndrome and Temple syndrome: This should be considered if clinical features are strongly indicative of Silver-Russell syndrome or Temple syndrome.

 • R27 Paediatric disorders: Consider this if there is developmental delay or intellectual disability in association with congenital malformation and/or dysmorphic features, and you would like to investigate chromosomal and single-gene causes.
-The test is a whole genome sequencing (WGS) ‘super panel’ (a panel comprised of several different constituent panels forming one large panel).
+The test involves whole genome sequencing (WGS) of a number of different panels.
 You may ask for a ‘Noonan/RASopathy slice’, in which genes associated with these conditions are reviewed first and, if a pathogenic variant is identified, the remaining data scrutinised no further.

-• R14 Acutely unwell children with a likely monogenic disorder: This option may be considered if your patient’s presentation matches the description and a diagnosis would potentially change management.
+• R14 Acutely unwell children with a likely monogenic disorder: This option may be considered if your patient meets eligibility criteria and a diagnosis would potentially change management.
 Both parents should be available for trio analysis, though occasional exceptions may be made.
-R28 Congenital malformation and dysmorphism syndromes (microarray) may also be undertaken in parallel.
+R28 Congenital malformation and dysmorphism syndromes (microarray) should proceed R14 or be undertaken in parallel if there is a strong suspicion of a chromosomal cause.

 • For tests that are undertaken using WGS, including R135 and R27, you will need to:

-• For tests that do not include WGS, including R147:
+• For tests that do not include WGS, including R453 and R28:

 • parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.